CLAW3DBSC/Claw3D/README.md

 Claw3D turns AI automation into a visual workplace where agents collaborate, review code, run tests, train skills, and execute tasks inside a shared 3D environment.

-Built and maintained by LukeTheDev.
-Follow on X: [@iamlukethedev](https://x.com/iamlukethedev).

 Think of it as:

 An office for your AI team.